alastairwyse/Cheatsheets/gRPC.md

 <Protobuf Include="..\ApplicationAccess.Hosting.Grpc\Protos\event_cache_v1.proto" ProtoRoot="..\ApplicationAccess.Hosting.Grpc" Link="Protos\event_cache_v1.proto" GrpcServices="Server" />
 ```

-Reason is that gRPC will end up generating two versions of the same code, which although they are from the same source, .NET recognizes and different, but conflicting complied code.
+Reason is that duplicate declarations will cause gRPC to generate two instances of the same code, which although they are from the same source, .NET recognizes and different, but conflicting complied code.
 This may not trip you up so much in the runtime client and server code (as they'd typically exist in separate namespaces and/or projects), but in things like integration tests where you may well import both it can become a problem.
 The typical symptom is an error message like below when trying to declare a variable of conflicting type...

 ```
 CS0436: The type 'X' in '{namespace Y}' conflicts with the imported type 'Y' in '{namespace Z}'.